Janet Burton

 Janet Burton is professor of medieval history at the University of Wales Trinity Saint David.
 She researches medieval monasticism, religious orders and congregations.
 She is a Fellow of the Society of Antiquaries, the Royal Historical Society, and the Learned Society of Wales.
 She initiated the Monastic Wales project in July 2007 to research and disseminate knowledge on the medieval monasteries of Wales.

 Research

-She has researched widely on medieval monasticism, with particular focus on regional contexts of Yorkshire and Wales.
+Burton has researched widely on medieval monasticism, with particular focus on regional contexts of Yorkshire and Wales.
 She has also worked on the Cistercians, regular canons, and religious women.
 With Karen Stöber, she founded the Monastic Wales project in July 2007.
 This project aims to establish a comprehensive monastic history of medieval Wales, communicating findings to both academics and the public.

 Career

-She studied history at the University of London.
+Burton studied history at the University of London.
 She then completed her DPhil in the Department of History and Centre for Medieval Studies at the University of York, studying the monastic houses of Yorkshire in the 150 years after the Norman Conquest.
 She subsequently worked as an archivist in York and Aberystwyth, alongside teaching at the University of Wales, Lampeter, working for the York Archaeological Trust, English Heritage and the Vatican.
 She has been Professor of Medieval History since 2006.